kfrlib/kfr/docs/docs/src.md

 This approach minimizes memory use, supports long recordings or live input, and maintains sample-rate accuracy by preserving converter state across chunks.

 [See also a gallery with results of applying various SRC presets](src_gallery.md)

+## Complete working example

+For a complete, ready-to-run example of audio resampling (reading an input file, resampling it chunk-by-chunk, and writing the result to an output file), see:

+**`tools/sample_rate_converter.cpp`**

+This tool demonstrates the full end-to-end workflow described above, including file I/O, multichannel handling, and chunked processing with `samplerate_converter`.